zazuko/SPEX/README.md

 (PWA).
 If you follow the [guide at MDN](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Developer_guide/Installing), SPEX will be available on your desktop computer like any other application.

-Note that right now the PWA [does not update](https://stackoverflow.com/questions/49739438/when-and-how-does-a-pwa-update-itself) itself.

 ## Extending SPEX

 SPEX is developed by Zazuko and released as Open Source Software under